corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 ## Handle Default Values Carefully

-It' quite common to add a blanket `Default` implementation to your types.
+It's quite common to add a blanket `Default` implementation to your types.
 But that can lead to unforeseen issues.

 For example, here's a case where the port is set to 0 by default, which is not a valid port number: